SAP-archive/cloud-application-security-sample/spring-security-acl/README.md

 ## Steps to deploy to Cloud Foundry

 ### Build Advertisement Service (our Java application)
 Build the Advertisement Service which is a Java web application running in a Java VM.
 Maven build tool compiles the code and packages it in its distributable format, such as a `JAR` (Java Archive).
-With this the maven dependencies are downloaded from the SAP internal Nexus registry and are copied into the directory `~/.m2/repository`.
+With this the maven dependencies are downloaded from the [Maven central](https://search.maven.org/) into the `~/.m2/repository` directory.
 Furthermore the JUnit tests (unit tests and component tests) are executed and the `target/demo-application-security-acl.jar` is created.

 Execute in the command line (within project directory, which contains the`pom.xml`):
 ```